Lincoln, Illinois: Economy

 The United States Postal Service operates the Lincoln Post Office.

 The Illinois Department of Corrections Logan Correctional Center is located in unincorporated Logan County, near Lincoln.

 Cresco Labs opened their cultivation site there and has since replaced over 250 jobs lost when the bottle factory closed down.
 The farm has shown to be an integral factor in Lincoln's economy.

 Education

-Most of Lincoln is in the Lincoln Elementary School District 27 while parts are in West Lincoln-Broadwell Elementary School District 92 and Chester-East Lincoln Community Consolidated School District 61.
+Most of Lincoln is in the Lincoln Elementary School District 27.
+Parts are in West Lincoln-Broadwell Elementary School District 92 and Chester-East Lincoln Community Consolidated School District 61.
 All of Lincoln is in Lincoln Community High School District 404.